-During the year ended December 31, 2013, office and general expenses increased, when compared to the year ended December 31, 2012, due to costs associated with legal and professional fees, technology, and leases associated with equipment and property.
+During the year ended December 31, 2014, office and general expenses increased, when compared to the year ended December 31, 2013, due to costs associated with legal and professional fees, technology, and leases associated with equipment and property.
 The Company continues to invest in technology, equipment and property to improve delivery of model management services to its talent.

-The amount of office and general expenses as a percentage of revenue for the year ended December 31, 2013 declined to 5.6% from 6.0% for the year ended December 31, 2012.
+The amount of office and general expenses as a percentage of revenue for the year ended December 31, 2014 increased slightly to 6.0% from 5.6% for the year ended December 31, 2013.